 Lean Machine pioneered the technology for affordable low-inertia resistance exercise in the home-user market.
 Exploring the various stages of Lean Machine’s development will highlight the interrelationship of technology, design, manufacturing, and marketing.
 Corporate strategy and identity also play key roles, both in the types of products a company develops, and in the way in which a particular product idea is rendered by its designers.
+Click on the image to the left for a video.

 Why Low-Inertia Exercise